Creating secrets for your builds

 Using the PAT authentication requires only the password key.
 The username should not be set.
 If you set both the username and password keys, the authentication type will be considered as basic, and a basic authentication client will be created using those credentials.
 This client might not work or can be considered as a deprecated login method by some Source Code Management (SCM) providers.

-This secret will be used by the build service to perform both default and Pipeline-as-Code builds.
+This secret will be used by the build service to perform builds with Pipeline-as-Code.

 It is also possible to have secrets for per-repository or organization access.
 To do this, a appstudio.redhat.com/scm.repository annotation should be added to the secret.
 It may either specify the full repository path or the partial path with a wildcard.
 For example, to create a secret for all repositories in the my-user organization, create (or add) the following YAML file: